collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 But first, let's go over the options for what you can do when you review a pull request.

-The first two options involve clicking merge in the browser without running the code locally
+The first two options involve clicking merge in GitHub without running the code locally
-* You look at the pull request changes in the browser, you can tell they can be accepted and click merge (for example, if the pull request is fixing a typo)
+* You look at the pull request changes, you can tell they can be accepted and click merge
-* You look at the pull request changes in the browser.
-You need to change something, but you can change it in the browser.
-You edit the pull request file in the browser and click merge
+* You look at the pull request changes.
+You need to change something, but you can change it in GitHub.
+You edit the pull request file in the browser and click merge.

 </td></tr>